Simulation of Language Evolution under Regulated Social Media Platforms: A Synergistic Approach of Large Language Models and Genetic Algorithms: Evaluation

 \subsubsection{Experiment Settings}

-To investigate the real-world relevance of both the evolved language strategies and the resulting dialogue, we conducted a human evaluation on a subset of successful dialogue records from the password game and illicit pet trade scenario.
-The dialogues generated by the \textit{gpt-4o} models are randomly selected, and 40 human participants participated in the experiment to evaluate them.
-The 40 human reviewers had an average age of approximately 27 (SD = 4).
+To investigate the real-world relevance of both the evolved language strategies and the resulting dialogue, we conducted a human evaluation on a subset of successful dialogue records from the password game and illicit pet trade scenario. {For each scenario, we randomly sampled 20 successful dialogue logs from the \textit{gpt-4o} condition.
+Each participant was randomly assigned 5 logs from the password game and 5 logs from the illicit pet trade scenario, for a total of 10 dialogue samples per participant.
+All dialogue records were presented in Simplified Chinese.} The 40 human reviewers had an average age of approximately 27 (SD = 4).
 In terms of gender, 75\% of the human reviewers were male, and 25\% were female.
-Regarding educational background, 67.5\% held a bachelor's degree, 27.5\% held a master's degree or above, and 5\% had an associate degree or lower.
-All dialogue records were presented in Simplified Chinese.
+Regarding educational background, 67.5\% held a bachelor's degree, 27.5\% held a master's degree or above, and 5\% had an associate degree or lower. {These participants were general reviewers rather than professional moderators.
+Before the evaluation, they were informed that the dialogues were generated in a moderated communication setting and that the platform used keyword matching together with semantic analysis to identify suspicious content.}

 Each participant rated each dialogue on a 5-point Likert scale on the following five metrics: \begin{itemize} \item Explicit Understanding: Evaluates how effectively the dialogue’s explicit meaning is communicated (1: Extremely vague and confusing; 3: Moderately clear, but some parts may require further interpretation; 5: Crystal clear and precise). \item Implicit Understanding: Assesses the reader's ability to grasp the underlying or unstated messages (1: Nearly indecipherable subtext; 3: Some underlying meaning is apparent, but requires effort to fully grasp; 5: Subtext that is immediately apparent). \item Realistic Significance: Measures the extent to which the dialogue reflects real-life situations and holds practical relevance (1: Highly unrealistic with little relevance; 3: Generally realistic, though some elements may not align with real-world situations; 5: Deeply rooted in real-world context). \item Regulatory Avoidance: Examines the effectiveness of the strategies in evading regulation violation (1: Blatantly ineffective and easily spotted; 3: Partially effective, with the potential for detection in some cases; 5: Exceptionally subtle and effective). \item Strategy Existence: Determines how plausible it is for such strategies to be observed in practical, real-world scenarios (1: Extremely implausible; 3: Fairly believable, though may seem impractical in specific situations; 5: Entirely plausible). \end{itemize}